riptano/astra-portal-getting-started/overviewOfAstraDB/README.md

 **In this guide, we will learn**
 - What do I get with Astra DB?
 - What are guardrails and how do they affect databases?
-- What changes do I need to connect to Astra DB?
+- What changes do I need to connect my application to Astra DB?
 - Create an Astra database

 # Guide